 QCI Interpret replaces your complex and manual clinical NGS variant research with a scalable interpretation workflow alternative that helps grow your indication menu and volume.
-With QCI Interpret for Hereditary Cancer you can:
+With QCI Interpret you can:

 QCI Interpret is an efficiency tool that helps you identify pathogenic variants fast with results you can trust, all in one secure web application.
 With QCI Interpret you get:

-Request your free, no obligation, demonstration of QCI™ Interpret for Hereditary Cancer today.
+Request your free, no obligation, demonstration of QCI™ Interpret for Hereditary Disease today.

 *QCI Interpret is an evidence-based decision support software intended as an aid in the interpretation of variants observed in genomic sequencing data.
 The software evaluates genomic variants in the context of published biomedical literature, professional association guidelines, publicly available databases and annotations, drug labels, and clinical-trials.
 Based on this evaluation, the software proposes a classification to aid in the interpretation of observed variants.
 The software is NOT intended as a primary diagnostic tool by physicians or to be used as a substitute for professional healthcare advice.
 Each laboratory is responsible for ensuring compliance with applicable international, national, and local clinical laboratory regulations and other specific accreditations requirements.